kibeth2011/SQL-Projects/AdventureWorks Sales Analysis/README.md

 ![Reload Image](https://github.com/kibeth2011/SQL-Projects/blob/main/AdventureWorks%20Sales%20Analysis/Screenshots/Number%20of%20Orders%20by%20Year-Bar%20chart.png)

 ## Insight
-Order volume increased dramatically from 1,607 orders in 2011 to 11,761 orders in 2014.
-This indicates that business growth was supported by a substantial increase in customer transactions.
+Order volume increased steadily between 2011 and 2013, reaching a peak of 14,182 orders.
+However, order volume declined in 2014 to 11,761 orders, suggesting a slowdown in transaction growth after a period of strong expansion.

 ## Business Question
 Are customers spending more per order over time?